 Eero Arum

-I specialize in the history of political thought, especially Renaissance and early modern political philosophy.
-My research has been published or is forthcoming in Political Theory, History of Political Thought, The Review of Politics, and The Cambridge History of Democracy, Vol. 2: The Middle Ages and Early Modern Period.
+My research examines the conceptual history of sovereignty, the theory of executive power, and political theology across late medieval, Renaissance, early modern, and modern political thought.
+I have published on authors such as Aristotle, Niccolò Machiavelli, Jean Bodin, and Thomas Hobbes in American Political Science Review, Political Theory, History of Political Thought, The Review of Politics, and The Cambridge History of Democracy, Vol. 2: The Middle Ages and Early Modern Period (Cambridge University Press, forthcoming).

-"Absolute Democracy: Bodin and Hobbes" (co-authored with Kinch Hoekstra).
-In The Cambridge History of Democracy, Vol. 2: The Middle Ages and Early Modern Period, edited by Sophie Smith and Markku Peltonen.
+Eero Arum and Kinch Hoekstra, "Absolute Democracy: Bodin and Hobbes," In The Cambridge History of Democracy, Vol. 2: The Middle Ages and Early Modern Period, edited by Sophie Smith and Markku Peltonen.
 Cambridge: Cambridge University Press (forthcoming).